Research and reports

 What’s more, their use of colour is consistent.
 Google will make sure the right shades of its colours are used across all touchpoints.
 And if another business wants to use the Google brand, they have to follow Google’s guidelines.

-Colours make people feel strong emotions.
+Brand colour psychology suggests colours can make people feel strong emotions and influence how they feel about a brand.
 Think of red compared to blue.
 Red is passionate and energetic but also suggests danger.
 Blue is open and trustworthy and implies consistency.

-The symbolism can be different in difficult cultures though, so bear your target market in mind when choosing your colours.
+The symbolism is often rooted in different experiences and cultures though, so bear your target market in mind when choosing your colours.

 You should develop your mission statement and values before thinking about the visual part of your brand identity.